 Antique Clock Suspension Spring

 The second part of the name is spring because it flexes back and forth.
-It would be a good idea to order a spare spring .
-One can be put on the bottom of the weight section of the clock for next time the spring breaks.
-That way you will have a spare and will not be without the use of your clock.
+It’s a good idea to order a spare spring.
+You can place one on the bottom of the weight section of the clock for the next time the spring breaks.
+That way, you will always have a spare and won’t be without the use of your clock.

 Clock Pendulum Suspension-Spring Information